 One of the things I like about it is you can do it pretty much anywhere,” Promaulayko explains how she manages to fit the practice in her crazy schedule.

 When Promaulayko was asked what would make her look back at her life 80-years from now, and feel like her mission is complete, she replied: “I think if meditation became a universally accepted practice, it would have this incredible domino effect on the world.

 I’m the least “woo-woo” person in the world.
 I’m not that girl!
 But I believe in the power of what it can do.

 So I talk a lot about meditation in my book.
 I’ve done a bunch of things on Yahoo Health and Women’s Health magazine about it.
-I think the reason I talk so much about it is because I was the biggest sceptic.
-So for me to have gone from a sceptic to a passionate endorse, says a lot about how deeply I believe in it.
+I think the reason I talk so much about it is because I was the biggest skeptic.
+So for me to have gone from a skeptic to a passionate endorse, says a lot about how deeply I believe in it.

 So maybe demystifying that and getting it to be a more embraced practice would be a worthy goal,” she sums it up.

 “Meet the New Editor-in-Chief of Cosmo,” The Coveteur

 CNBC; The Coveteur